-It's the first week of July, and while about 51% of Americans say they're taking vacation this month (including me!), it's also crunch time to prepare your school's digital marketing strategies for the new school year.
+It's nearly the start of school — it's also crunch time to prepare your school's digital marketing strategies for the new academic year.

-Digital marketing for schools includes a slew of tools and strategies, and it can feel overwhelming — especially when there isn't a ton of time.
-But there are a few key digital marketing strategies your school can invest in for the biggest ROI, and these are:
+Digital marketing for schools includes a slew of tools and strategies, and it can feel overwhelming — especially when there isn't a ton of time or there's no marketing plan in place.
+With the time you do have before the busy schedule kicks in, there are a few easy school marketing projects your school can invest in for the biggest ROI, and these are:

 - If you want more website traffic, you'll need to focus on social media and search.